How to get a parking permit in Houston in 2026

 Not every move in Houston needs a permit — and sometimes you can skip the extra steps completely.
 If you're moving into a house with its own driveway or your apartment complex has a loading area, you usually won’t need to block off public street space.
 These are the best situations where you can avoid permits and still get the move done without problems.

-If someone blocks your space — with or without a permit — don’t worry.
-You can call 311 to reach Houston Parking Enforcement and explain the issue.
-They may be able to send someone to help.
+If someone blocks your reserved space, you can call ParkHouston or dial 311 to report the issue.
+If the space was properly reserved, parking enforcement can review the situation and determine whether the vehicle can be ticketed or moved.
 If that’s not possible, it helps to have another nearby spot in mind where your truck can wait or unload without causing a holdup.

 From what we’ve seen moving all over Houston, the smoothest moves are the ones that are planned ahead and stay flexible.
 Whether you need a permit or not, being prepared can save time, money, and trouble on moving day.

-Even if you have the right moving permit, small mistakes can still cause problems on moving day.
+Even if you have the right parking permit, small mistakes can still cause problems on moving day.
 As a Houston-based moving team, we’ve seen how simple missteps can lead to fines, delays, or upset neighbors — all of which can usually be avoided with a bit of planning.

 To avoid these issues, plan ahead, follow the city’s rules, and work with movers who know the process.
 With some preparation, you can stay on track, keep your spot, and avoid unnecessary problems.